Autocar India

 Yes, the Hyundai Venue is a good choice for long drives and highway use as the turbo petrol and diesel variants offer good cruising ability, stability at high speeds, and features like cruise control and reclining rear seats, making it comfortable for long drives.

-The ADAS features available in the New Hyundai Venue are of Level 2 proficiency in selected variants.
-T
+The ADAS features available in the new Hyundai Venue are of Level 2 proficiency in the top-spec HX10 variant.

 No, the Venue 2026 comes with a single-pane sunroof in mid to top variants.